CV & Resume

 2014 - 2016 IDA Science & Technology Policy Institute

-Conducted quantitative policy research and analysis for the White House Office of Science and Technology Policy (OSTP) and other science-conducting Federal Agencies, including the National Science Foundation, National Institute of Standards and Technology, and the National Institutes of Health.
+Conducted data analysis and quantitative policy analysis for the White House Office of Science and Technology Policy (OSTP) and other science-conducting Federal Agencies, including the National Science Foundation, National Institute of Standards and Technology, and the National Institutes of Health.